tomiGoljevscek/Oxide.Docs/source/includes/rust_api_hooks.md

 ### OnServerSave()
  * Called from Assembly-CSharp/SaveRestore
  * No return behavior
- * Is called before the server saves and rotates the .sav files
+ * Called before the server saves and rotates the .sav files

 ### OnServerShutdown()
  * Called from Assembly-CSharp/ConsoleGlobal
  * No return behavior
- * Is called before the server starts the shutdown sequence
+ * Called before the server starts the shutdown sequence
  * This should generally not be used by plugins, instead use the Unload hook
  * This is the direct replacement to OnServerQuit, which has since been removed